codedbychavez/configcat-vue-sample/README.md

 ## Documentation

-For more information on how to use the ConfigCat SDK, please visit the official documentation:
+For more information on how to use the `configcat-vue` plugin, please visit the official documentation:

 <https://configcat-vue.netlify.app/>